kampidh/Colour-Gamut-Plotter/README.md

 - Automatic detection if the embedded profile have different per-channel TRC
 - Selectable plotting density.
 If image is bigger than the plotting density, image is resized with Nearest Neighbour so no interpolation is happening.
 - Selectable diagram mode, between CIE 1930 or CIE 1976 UCS Chromaticity diagram.
+- Rapid preview with vispy.
+Check 'Experimental features' to try it.
+- Extended format support from libvips, including JPEG XL support.

 ## Limitation
 - Only supports image with RGB model.